codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 ### 3+ years professional experience with Python
 - I have around 8 years experience with the
 - My latest experience was using python to create plugins for Redhat's IT automation framework Ansible
-- Prior to that I worked on a APIs to aggregate application resiliency metrics
+- Prior to that I worked on a APIs to aggregate application resiliency metrics across the walmart internal cloud systems (before we started using gcp and azure more regularly)
 - I used Python to expose IBM 4690 system information over an API for development purposes
 - I have had some side projects and have some experience with DJango and Pygame

 ### 2+ years of experience with relational databases, like PostgreSQL(preferred), MySQL, SQL Server, Oracle
 - Most recently used Microsoft SQL Server for the past 3 years
+	- Used Stored Procedures with TSQL to simplify some interactions with the database
+- Google BigQuery over the past year
 - SQLite for small demo projects (Lacks some advanced features and more complex table joins)
 - I've used PostgreSQL while working on WalmartLabs Concord
 	- version controlled database changes with [liquibase](https://www.liquibase.com/resources/guides/database-version-control)